Raising chickens can be many things: therapeutic, rewarding, fun and for beginners maybe a bit nerve wracking!

 You can read what perches are and why your hens need them here.

-In addition to a secure coop your chicken is also going to need access to some outside space; regardless of whether this is contained or free range.
+In addition to a secure coop, your chicken will need access to some outside space; regardless of whether this is contained or free range.

 A strong and formidable coop will keep your girls safe at night.
 Do not think, even for a minute, that predators won’t be bold enough to sneak into your yard and try to kill your birds – they will and they do, with catastrophic results for your birds and heart break for you.